xykong36/Private-Pilot-Notes/check-ride.md

-Q:What weather sources did you use to obtain your briefing for this flight ?
+Q: What weather sources did you use to obtain your briefing for this flight ?
 What are other ways to obtain weather briefings ?

 * 1-800-WXBRIEF (phone or website), Aviation Weather Center, ForeFlight